fallahn/xygine/tutorial/part_3/readme.md

 ### Balls.

 The essence of an ECS is to 'break apart' deeply inherited classes, isolating the data of an object into smaller groups such as transform data (position, rotation etc) and render data (texture IDs, render states) and storing it in sets of structs, away from the logic part of the entity.
 These structs become our components, providing the ability to select which sets of data are associated with an entity, while the logic used for processing is placed within a system.
 Systems have a filter applied to them which states component requirements an entity must have for the system to be interested in it.
 An entity may have more components than a system requires - but not less.

-xygine already provides the Transform and Sprite components needed to make a ball appear on screen, but a Ball needs other data such as velocity and state (is the ball active? is it waiting to be launched?) which we can encapsulate in a custom struct.
-To make the ball move as we expect it also requires some logic to act upon the data stored in the Ball struct, which can be implemented in a BallSystem.
+xygine already provides the `Transform` and `Sprite` components needed to make a ball appear on screen, but a `Ball` needs other data such as velocity and state (is the ball active? is it waiting to be launched?) which we can encapsulate in a custom struct.
+To make the ball move as we expect it also requires some logic to act upon the data stored in the `Ball` struct, which can be implemented in a `BallSystem`.
 It may seem like a lot of code for a single ball, but when you consider what it takes to add 1 extra ball - or 100 extra balls suddenly the ability to scale with no extra code becomes apparent.
 Creating any new entity behaviour in xygine more or less follows this procedure.

 #### Implementing the ball

-Add a new file to the include directory and call it BallSystem.hpp.
+Add a new file to the include directory and call it `BallSystem.hpp`.
 Update the CMakeLists.txt file too if you're using it.
 We'll add both the component and the system declarations to the header file as the component declaration is trivial.

     struct Ball final
     {